Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

    When enabled, you'll see the numbers of the displayed keyframes - so this option is obviously only valid when *Show Keys* is enabled.

-+ Non-Grouped Keyframes
+Non-Grouped Keyframes
-   For bone motion paths, search whole Action for keyframes instead of in group with matching name only (is slower)
+   For bone motion paths, search whole Action for keyframes instead of in group with matching name only (is slower).

 Calculate
    Start / End